1coderookie/KobraGoNeoInsights/docs/problems.md

 - An electronic component of the mainboard is broken (e.g. due to a shortcut).

 If the error pops up while the printer is moving or printing, then it's most likely one of the first two things I mentioned above.
-It's actually *most likely that you're dealing with broken wires* - that's a pretty common issue, as they are made of poor quality and tend to brake over time.
-In this case a broken wire loses contact due to movements of the bed and therefore the resistance becomes bigger (if just a few wires of the cable are broken inside of the insulation) or the signal won't be transmitted anymore at all (if the wire is completely broken).
-If the error pops up right away when you turn on the printer, then it's most likely one of the other problems.
+It's actually *most likely that you're dealing with broken wires* - that's a pretty common issue, as they are made of poor quality and tend to brake over time due to the movement.
+In this case broken wires of the cables (inside of the insulation) temporary lose contact due to the movement of the bed and cables and therefore the resistance fluctuates, which results in a fluctuating temperature reading.
+The more wires break and the more permament this 'gap' between the broken wires will be, the more 'permanent' this problem will be until to the point that all wires broke and the signal won't be transmitted anymore at all.
+At this stage the error message will pop up right away when you turn on the printer.

 The solution depends on the underlying problem of course.
 If you face a hardware issue like a partially or completely broken sensor cable, you can replace the sensor cables.
 I'll add more specific information about how to do so soon.
-If you face a hardware issue of the thermistor part (which you could determine by using a multimeter), you can get yourself new thermistor 100K NTC thermistor and replace the broken one.
+If you face a hardware issue of the thermistor part (which you could determine by using a multimeter), you can get yourself new thermistor 100K NTC thermistor and replace the broken one - but as mentioned before, this is (imho) pretty unlikely, it's more likely that the cables cause the problem.

 If that doesn't solve the issue, I'd suppose to take a magnifying glass and inspect the SMD parts of the mainboard.
 You probably won't be able to spot a faulty part as not every defect will be visible, but it might happen that you'll spot a melted part like I did when I faced the "Err: MAXTEMP: E1" issue as the following picture shows. <br> ![Melted D4](assets/images/mainboard_melted-D4_web.jpg)